ToolJet/ToolJet/docs/docs/widgets/table.md

 Enable this option to lock the sorting of columns when clicked on column name.

 ### Server-side sort
+When Server-side sort is enabled, clicking on the column headers will not automatically sort the table, instead, the `Sort applied` event will be fired and the applied sorting will be exposed as `sortApplied`.
+You can use this data to run any query that feeds data to the table in a manner that reflects the sorting applied.

 ### Server-side filter